kb1278/kb1278/README.md

 ### 👨‍💻 About Me

 Aspiring Data Scientist
-- 🔭 I have recently completed a bootcamp in data science with HyperionDev.
+🔭 I completed a data science bootcamp with HyperionDev, where I gained hands-on experience in machine learning, data analysis, and natural language processing.
-- 🌱 I have been using Python libraries such as Pandas, NumPy, and SpaCy to perform machine learning and NLP tasks.
+🌱 I use Python libraries such as Pandas, NumPy, and SpaCy to explore and model data, solve real-world problems, and build NLP applications.
+📚 To deepen my knowledge, I’ve also earned industry-recognized certifications, including the IBM Data Science Professional Certificate and the Google Advanced Data Analytics Professional Certificate.

 ---